gcolbert/ACEM/documentation/ubuntu-development-install.md

 - tar -xzf eclipse-jee-kepler-SR1-linux-gtk-x86_64.tar.gz

-- there's currently a bug in Ubuntu not displaying Eclipse menu.
+- in older versions of Ubuntu, Eclipse menus were not visible.
 Workaround : create a file "eclipse-with-menus.sh" inside the "eclipse" folder.

         #!/bin/bash